junxit/us-congress-bills-111/metadata.md

 - 2009-07-22 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-07-22 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 376 - 51 (Roll no. 607). (text: CR 7/20/2009 H8381-8384)
 - 2009-07-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 376 - 51 (Roll no. 607).(text: CR 7/20/2009 H8381-8384)
+- 2009-07-23 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.